 What is Nitrile?

 Nitrile rubber (NBR) is also known as Buna-N, and acrylonitrile butadiene rubber.
-It is an oil-resistant synthetic rubber produced from a copolymer of acrylonitrile (ACN) and butadiene.
+It is an oil-resistant synthetic rubber produced from a co-polymer of acrylonitrile (ACN) and butadiene.
 Indeed one of the most important factors in the properties of NBR is the ratio of ACN to butadiene.
-The more ACN there is within the polymer, the higher its resistance to oils but the lower its flexibility.
+The more ACN the higher its resistance to oils but the lower its flexibility.
 Trade names include Perbunan, Nipol, Krynac and Europrene.

 What are some common nitrile rubber applications?

 Nitrile gaskets, seals and mouldings are an economic choice for applications requiring high resistance to oil and fuels.
 It follows that the main applications are in fuel hoses, gaskets, rollers, and other products in which oil resistance is required.
 However, due to it’s versatility Nitrile is also used in applications requiring resistance to heat, abrasion, water, and gas permeability.

 At DP Seals we pride ourselves on being able to provide specialist advice in selecting and developing exactly the right blend of materials to meet a vast range of performance requirements.